How to Write a Resume in 2026: Step-by-Step Guide with Examples

 How long should a resume be?

 One page for candidates with under 10 years of experience.
 Two pages for senior professionals or roles with extensive publications, certifications, or project histories.
-Never exceed two pages.
+Never exceed two pages — if content cannot fit, cut older or less relevant roles.

 Should I tailor my resume for each job?